India makes risky bet with rupee defense

 MUMBAI India's boldest attempt yet to prevent a rout in the rupee delivered only a modest lift in the currency but shares slumped and bond yields jumped as investors worried that policymakers might overplay their hand and damage economic growth.

-The government said on Tuesday the moves were an attempt to stabilise the currency, which hit a record low last week and is down nearly 10 percent since the start of May.
-Analysts say longer-term economic reforms are what India really needs.
+The government said on Tuesday the moves were an attempt to stabilize the currency, which hit a record low last week and is down nearly 10 percent since the start of May, but analysts said longer-term economic reforms were really what was needed.

 The measures unveiled Monday night in a rare display of tactical force by a conservative central bank would make it harder to speculate in the rupee and are intended to attract foreign inflows needed to fund a record current account deficit.

-They also increase the possibility that the Reserve Bank of India's next move on policy interest rates will be a hike.
+They also increase the likelihood that the Reserve Bank of India's next move on policy interest rates will be a hike.

 "We think that the measures, in effect, constitute a shift in monetary stance from pause to tightening," Goldman Sachs economist Tushar Poddar wrote in a note, putting the odds of a rate hike at the RBI's policy review on July 30 at one in three.